Hugo-Carbiener/Hugo-Carbiener/README.md

 ![clip (6) (1)](https://user-images.githubusercontent.com/41008899/204225375-31dedd04-91ac-44fc-a277-ca30a1d3a0db.gif)

-Top secret file is a game in the making for the sake of our end of the year's project.
+Top Secret File is a game in the making for the sake of our end-of-the-year project.
 You are a Jovian investigator, sent to an infamous Megapolis on Triton.
 You are sent there to stop an ex-military who has been abusing his reality-altering powers.
-Use your own powers to see through the lies of the city and fulfill your mission.
-You powers allow you to bend reality at your will, by modifying game files in your file explorer.
+Use your powers to see through the lies of the city and fulfil your mission.
+Your powers allow you to bend reality at your will, by modifying game files in your file explorer.

 The objective of this academic project is to **showcase the technical capabilities** mastered during our formation in the **Video Games and Digital Interaction** Master.
-In this project, I take the role of technical artist/art director and developer: I am in charge of production and integration of our 2D pixel art assets and get to take the decisions regarding the art choices.
-In parallel, we also aim at sharing the developpement tasks equally and, as such, I have also taken some technical tasks such as Tilemap-driven movement, 2D Collision mechanics and so on.
+In this project, I take the role of technical artist/art director and developer: I am in charge of the production and integration of our 2D-pixel art assets and get to make the decisions regarding the art choices.
+In parallel, we also aim at sharing the development tasks equally and, as such, I have also taken some technical tasks such as Tilemap-driven movement, 2D Collision mechanics and so on.

 > **Half-project Update - November 2022**

 At this point, we managed to set up the base gameplay for our game.
 As of now, the player can wander around in our world, interact with his environment and modify/delete/create files in his file explorer to modify his surroundings.

 I started the project by working on the player movement.
-I wanted the player to remain aligned with the tilemap to mimic the feeling of 2D pokemon games.
-I thought it would be set and done in a few hours but it actually took some thinking: I wanted the player to be able to input a direction, then another and, when releasing >the second direction, resume going in the first direction.
-That forced me to introduce a pile system in which I would store inputs in a chronological order and retrieve which key was released to remove the corresponding input.
+I wanted the player to remain aligned with the tilemap to mimic the feeling of 2D Pokemon games.
+I thought it would be set and done in a few hours but it actually took some thinking: I wanted the player to be able to input a direction, then another and, when releasing the second direction, resume going in the first direction.
+That forced me to introduce a pile system in which I would store inputs in chronological order and retrieve which key was released to remove the corresponding input.
 In a way, I guess that doesn't make it a real pile as I can remove any item I want regardless of its position.
-Does that exists?
+Does that exist?
 Most likely.
 It is maybe called a FIMOASP Pile....
 FIMOASP standing for **First in, Maybe out at some point** obviously.

-In the mean time, I achieved to draw the assets for the office, our starting scene.
-I tinkered a bit with post processing and dynamic 2D lighting to achieve the office scene.
+In the meantime, I achieved to draw the assets for the office, our starting scene.
+I tinkered a bit with post-processing and dynamic 2D lighting to achieve the office scene.
 Every piece of furniture is separated and interactable!
-I have also the first assets for the spatioport but this part isn't completed yet so I will work on it some more beforte posting it.
+I have also the first assets for the spaceport but this part isn't completed yet so I will work on it some more before posting it.

 ![player-movement-front](https://cdn.discordapp.com/attachments/1045427891430752276/1046481469746462740/player.gif)

 Right now, I am working on an interesting piece of game design and code: we have struggled a bit on the question of what to do when a player deletes a file linked to an important gameObject.
 We thought that just restoring the files would be frustrating to the player.
-I suggested to create a scene where all the deleted gameObjects would appear and where the player could wander and interact with items to restore them to there pre-deletion state.
+I suggested creating a scene where all the deleted gameObjects would appear and where the player could wander and interact with items to restore them to their pre-deletion state.
 Just like the bin in your OS!
 We called it the Cosmic Bin!
 I'll share more when it is implemented.

 > **Second project Update - January 2023**

-The Cosmic Bin is up and running !
-I am particularly fond of the aesthetics of the scene !
+The Cosmic Bin is up and running!
+I am particularly fond of the aesthetics of the scene!
 I'll let you judge it by yourself!

 ![cosmicbin](https://user-images.githubusercontent.com/41008899/221442823-319c5daf-559b-4ef3-ad22-b6c907a38889.gif)

 The ripple effect was realised in shadergraph by adapting a tutorial found online.
-The main difficulty was to set the player as the epicenter of the ripple but also to find a way for the ripple to flow through the whole viewport and not simultaneously on each tile of the tilemap.
+The main difficulty was to set the player as the epicentre of the ripple but also to find a way for the ripple to flow through the whole viewport and not simultaneously on each tile of the tilemap.

-You may wonder why there is a dog wandering in the unending void.
+You may wonder why a dog is wandering in the unending void.
 Play the game to find out!

 We are closing in on the end of the project.
-At this point, our classes are almost over and we will a few weeks to work on the project full-time.
+At this point, our classes are almost over and we will have a few weeks to work on the project full-time.

 > **End of project Update - February 2023**

 After three weeks of intensive full time on the project, the game is playable [here](https://akasuna.itch.io/the-neptune-records)!
 The whole team is quite exhausted but we are proud of the work behind us.
 During this last rush, I worked as a full-time artist.
 Indeed, by the end, the project needed too many assets for me to help my colleagues with the development.
 There is not much to talk about in this field so I will let a few screenshots do the talking for me.

 Note that while I say I did not take part in the development of the game during this final rush it is not exactly true.
 I was, in a way, responsible for the artistic coherence of the environment, and to add some depth to our work, I developed some tools.
-Amongst other, I created a custom fader (see below) that hides part of the environment behind which the player might go.
+Amongst others, I created a custom fader (see below) that hides part of the environment behind which the player might go.

 ![fader](https://user-images.githubusercontent.com/41008899/221443892-140ed57e-6c8d-49df-977e-210a06273850.gif)
 *The entrance of the office, with the use of our fader as a way to preserve the integrity of the building design while remaining comprehensible*